 HOW TO SEW LEATHER BY HAND?

-VIDEO: SELLIER STITCH TECHNIQUE
+VIDEO: SADDLE STITCH TECHNIQUE

-We have chosen to mark the points next to the drawn line in order to keep a decorative net (only possible on vegetable tanned leather) .
+We have chosen to mark the points next to the drawn line in order to keep a decorative line (only possible on vegetable tanned leather) .
 For beginners, you can mark the points directly on the line.

 - Do the same thing to thread the other end of the thread onto the second needle.

-For a question of aesthetics, in our video we start our sewing at the 4th point in order to make 3 double stitches and thus have symmetry in relation to our end seam (the 3 stopping points) => to be done only if the seams do not meet.
+For aesthetic reasons, in our video we start our sewing at the 4th stitch in order to make 3 double stitches and thus have symmetry in relation to our end seam (the 3 stopping stitches) => to be done only if the seams do not join.

 - Right hand: form a cross and pull on the needle (photo no. 2).

-9- Make 3 stopping stitches with a round awl to enlarge the holes: do not make a comma / pass the thread over the needle.
+9- Make 3 stop stitches with a round awl to enlarge the holes: do not make a comma / pass the thread over the needle.
 Cut the thread flush then put a dot of glue on each side.

 The most commonly used thread diameter for hand sewing leather is:

-For leather goods (handbag, satchel, etc.).
+For leather goods (handbags, school bags, etc.).

-- 632 – Fil Au Chinois
+- 632 – Chinese Thread

 - M50 – Meisi